lvignoli/zed-snakemake/README.md

-# zed-vhs
+# zed-snakemake

 A [Zed](https://zed.dev) extension for [snakemake](https://snakemake.readthedocs.io/en/stable/).

-Provides syntax highlighting and outline to snakefiles, as well as folds, tasks and runnables.
+Provides language suport for Snakefiles: syntax highlighting and outline, folds, tasks and runnables.

+Can be installed from the Zed extension registry.